N4choWasTaken/statistik-tool/README.md

-# HU23 Statistik Tool - VBC Limmattal
+# 🏐 HU23 Statistik Tool - VBC Limmattal

-This is the repository for the HU23 Statistik Tool for the VBC Limmattal.
+This is the repository for the ✨HU23 Statistik Tool✨ for the VBC Limmattal.
 The tool is used to track the statistics of the HU23 team in games during season.

-## Installation

 ## Installation